qdrant/landing_page/qdrant-landing/content/articles/product-quantization.md

 It turns out that in some cases, Product Quantization may not only reduce the memory usage, but also the search time.

+## Good practices

+TBD: refer to the docs